Beat slicing

-Beat slicing is the process of using computer programs to slice an audio file of a drumloop in smaller sections, separating different drumhits.
+Beat slicing is the process of using computer software to cut an audio file of a drumloop in smaller sections, separating different drumhits.
 This is employed to rearrange the beat with either a sequencer or play them with a sampler, with the results ranging from changing particular hits to completely rearranging the flow of the beat.

 Slicing a beat also allows the tempo of the beat to be altered heavily in music sequencers, without resulting downsides such as the pitch being increased or decreased.

-This process is the most prominent in genres of Drum and bass, Hip-Hop, Glitch and IDM, the two latter being notorious for their prominent artists rearranging and altering beats in extreme ways.
+This process is the most prominent in genres of drum and bass, hip-hop, glitch, and IDM, the two latter being notorious for their prominent artists rearranging and altering beats in extreme ways.